List of defectors to North Korea after the Korean War

 Following the end of the Korean War in 1953, a small but notable number of individuals from Western and allied nations defected to North Korea, often under circumstances that remain controversial or obscure.
 This list documents those defectors—primarily military personnel—who crossed into North Korea during the post-war period, highlighting their backgrounds, motivations, and the political context surrounding their decisions.
 While some were driven by ideological convictions, others cited personal grievances or sought refuge from legal or disciplinary consequences.
-Their stories offer a unique lens into Cold War tensions and the psychological aftermath of one of the 20th century's most brutal conflicts.

 Provided below is a comprehensive list of all these defectors: